alexiusacademia/alexiusacademia.github.io/_posts/2019-07-06-easyplan-day28.md

 Start: 9:15pm
 On the spreadsheet control, instead of displaying the day number for the finish column, date is instead displayed based on the project setting start date.

+I had to make a few adjustments.
+First is I wanted the ```Task``` class to have a property for _start_date_ as well and so I added it.
+But during the saving of tasks list, because I used wx.Datetime, there arises some problems.
+And so I decided to use python datetime instead as the pickle gracefully pickles it.

+Since I changed it, I have to make some convertions during the display of the date since I'm using wx.Datetime on controls displaying dates.
 End: --